 What Is Mission MPG?

 So, what is the Mission MPG thing all about?
-It’s a program the company started to reward drivers for their fuel efficiency with cash prizes and bonuses.
-Drivers compete against other company drivers and those that perform in the top 40%, 25%, and 10% of their peer group are eligible to receive great bonuses.
+It’s a program the company started to reward drivers for their fuel efficiency with cash prizes and incentives.
+Drivers compete against other company drivers and those that perform in the top 40%, 25%, and 10% of their peer group are eligible to receive great incentives.

 Mission MPG isn't just a cool name for the rewards program.
 To help drivers stay on track, each letter in the name stands for a different tip for maximizing fuel efficiency.
 Here's a full breakdown on what it all means...

 7 Fuel Saving Tips for Truckers

 Minimizing RPMs: Minimizing RPMs is an easy way to conserve fuel.
 To do this, use cruise control whenever possible and use the lowest possible RPM in the highest possible gear.

 Idle Off: Whenever possible, turn the engine off instead of idling.
 Idling uses one gallon of fuel for every hour spent idling, which can rack up to about $7,200 a year.
 Not only can it hurt the pocketbook, it can cause problems with engine wear and pollution.

 Speed: Reducing speed is a straight-forward way to reduce your fuel consumption.
 For every mile per hour reduction in speed in a top gear, an additional 0.1 mpg can be achieved.